-You have likely heard of Kim Il Sung, Kim Jong Il and Kim Jong Un.
+You have likely heard of Kim Il Sung, Kim Jong Il, and Kim Jong Un.
 But have you heard of Kim Jong Suk?

-Mother Kim Jong Suk was the first wife of President Kim Il Sung and mother of his son Kim Jong Il.
+Mother Kim Jong Suk was the first wife of President Kim Il Sung and the mother of his son Kim Jong Il.
 In a society dominated by leading male figures, Mother Kim largely stays in the background.
 But that does not, however, mean her national role is insignificant.
 Jong Suk’s depicted legacy in the country provides key insights into the role of women in DPRK politics.
 As the titular “heroine of the revolution”, she grants a motherly character to the regime and its politics, lending credence to the notion that the state is not unlike a family.

 Confucian principles in the DPRK